 Susan Cohen - Co-Director. (@susleec)

-Susan is a management professor at the University of Richmond and a lecturer at the University of North Carolina at Chapel Hill, and was formerly the founder of a successful marketing company.
-She was one of the early employees at Priceline.
+Susan is a management professor at the University of Georgia.
+She was part of the team that founded Priceline.
 Susan holds an MBA from Northwestern University’s Kellogg School of Management and a PhD from the University of North Carolina at Chapel Hill.

 Dan Fehder Co-Director and Chief Technologist

 Dan Fehder - Co-Director and Chief Technologist. (@dfehder)

 Dan is an Assistant Professor of Management and Organizations at University of Southern California.
 He holds a PhD from MIT Sloan and is also a graduate of Harvard University and the University of Pennsylvania.

 Disclosure: The ranking score for Y Combinator was produced using a combination of data provided in past years by YC and publicly available and commercial data sources.